 What About Park Hopper Plus Tickets?

-The Park Hopper Plus ticket option (formerly “Water Park Fun & More) offers everything included with Park Hopper Tickets mentioned above, plus access to Typhoon Lagoon or Blizzard Beach water parks, ESPN Wide World of Sports Complex, Disney’s Oak Trail Golf Course, and Winter Summerland or Fantasia Gardens mini golf.
+The Park Hopper Plus ticket option (formerly “Water Park Fun & More) offers everything included with Park Hopper Tickets mentioned above, plus access to Typhoon Lagoon or Blizzard Beach water parks, ESPN Wide World of Sports Complex, NBA Experience, Disney’s Oak Trail Golf Course, and Winter Summerland or Fantasia Gardens mini golf.

 With Park Hopper Plus tickets, you are eligible for the same number of “Plus” admissions as the number of days on your ticket.
 Meaning that if you have a 7-day Park Hopper Plus ticket, you also have 7 entrances the water parks, mini golf course, etc.